esyeng/byteme-backend/README.md

 # SassGPT API

-The SassGPT API is a Node.js server that uses the OpenAI API to generate sassy responses to user input.
-It is built using TypeScript and the Bun runtime.
+The SassGPT API is an HTTP server written in the Bun JS runtime (https://bun.sh) that uses the OpenAI API to generate sassy responses to user input.

 ## Installation

-To install the SassGPT API, you will need to have Node.js and npm installed on your machine.
-You can download them from the official Node.js website: https://nodejs.org/en/download/
+To install the SassGPT API, you will need to have Node.js  and npm and bun installed on your machine.
+If you need help with those things, googles not too far from here.

-Once you have Node.js and npm installed, you can clone the SassGPT API repository from GitHub:
+Once you have those installed, you can clone the SassGPT API repository from GitHub:

 ```
 git clone https://github.com/your-username/sassgpt-api.git